 Some airlines offer passengers the option to check their pet with the rest of their baggage.
 And yes, the cargo section of the plane is pressurized just like the cabin.
 But in order to follow federal guidelines, U.S. airlines won't transport animals under certain conditions.
 If the temperature of the cargo hold will fall too low (below 45 degrees Fahrenheit or 7.2 degrees Celsius, by federal law) or rise too high during the flight, airlines won't transport pets.
 Airlines will refuse to carry an animal if conditions put the pet's health at risk.

 There's a much wider range of prices for cargo shipping than in-cabin travel.
 Prices for cargo pet tickets range from $100 to more than $1,000.
 Some airlines have a sliding scale of rates that are based either upon the weight of the animal or the size of the animal's crate or cage.
 Others have a flat rate that applies to animals of any size or weight.
 And some airlines won't transport animals in the cargo hold at all.
 If you plan on taking your pet on a trip, you should call ahead and compare prices among several airlines.

-To learn more about traveling with your pet, take a look at the links on the next page.
+To learn more about traveling with your pet, take a look at the links below.